Triage and Emergency Services

 TRIAGE AND AFTER-HOURS EMERGENCY SERVICES

 The core services consist of initial intake/screening, short-term therapeutic intervention provided by employed or contractual clinicians, and emergency and referral services that include crisis phone, face-to-face hospital / jail evaluations, and jail liaison services.
-A core staff is scheduled on a rotation basis to cover these functions during office hours, as well as after office hours (MICSS); the MICSS staff is composed of master-level clinicians.
-Clinical intervention through the agency's MICSS is most often short-term (less than 28 days) with an emphasis placed on immediate problem solving/resolution of the crisis.
+A core staff is scheduled on a rotation basis to cover these functions during office hours, as well as after office hours (MICS); the MICS staff is composed of master-level clinicians.
+Clinical intervention through the agency's MICS is most often short-term (less than 28 days) with an emphasis placed on immediate problem solving/resolution of the crisis.
 Whenever possible, crisis calls from registered persons served are referred to the primary therapist or case manager.
-If the primary therapist or case manager is unavailable, a call is referred to the MICSS staff on call.
-The clinical supervisor backs up the MICSS staff if no members of the MICSS team are available.
-If a face-to-face screening for psychiatric hospitalization is required, the MICSS worker arranges to meet the crisis party at the Emergency Room of McLaren-Lapeer Region Medical Center or the County Jail.
+If the primary therapist or case manager is unavailable, a call is referred to the MICS staff on call.
+The clinical supervisor backs up the MICS staff if no members of the MICS team are available.
+If a face-to-face screening for psychiatric hospitalization is required, the MICS worker arranges to meet the crisis party at the Emergency Room of McLaren-Lapeer Region Medical Center or the County Jail.

 The regular agency telephone number is switched to professional answering service after hours.
 The answering service gathers information and attempts to handle the situation.
 If necessary, the answering service will page the agency's on-call staff.
 If a face-to-face screening for psychiatric hospitalization is required, the CMH on-call staff arranges to meet the crisis party at the Emergency Room of McLaren-Lapeer Region Medical Center or the County Jail.